Hue Motion Sensor to trigger your Smart Lights with Movement | Philips Hue SG

 Motion sensor

-Control your lights automatically by adding a Philips Hue motion sensor to your Philips Hue system.
-You can place the sensor anywhere in your home as it is battery powered and completely wireless.
+Control your outdoor lights automatically by adding a Philips Hue Outdoor sensor to your system.
+You can place the sensor anywhere as it is battery powered and completely wireless.
 Simply walk by to trigger your lights.

 Product highlights